NVIDIA/k8s-device-plugin/README.md

 * `device-split-count:`
   Integer type, by default: 2.
 The number for NVIDIA device split.
 For a Kubernetes with *N* NVIDIA GPUs, if we set `device-split-count` argument to *K​*, this Kubernetes with our device plugin will have *K \* N* allocatable vGPU resources.
 Notice that we suggest not to set device-split-count argument over 5 on NVIDIA 1080 ti/NVIDIA 2080 ti, over 7 on NVIDIA  T4, and over 15 on NVIDIA A100.
 * `device-memory-scaling:`
   Float type, by default: 1.
-The ratio for NVIDIA device memory scaling.
+The ratio for NVIDIA device memory scaling, can be greater than 1 (enable virtual device memory, experimental feature).
 For NVIDIA GPU with *M* memory, if we set `device-memory-scaling` argument to *S*, vGPUs splitted by this GPU will totaly get *S \* M* memory in Kubernetes with our device plugin.
 The memory of each vGPU is also affected by argument `device-split-count`.
 For previous example, if `device-split-count` argument is set to *K*, each vGPU finally get *S \* M / K* memory.
 * `device-cores-scaling:`
   Float type, by default: 1.
 The ratio for NVIDIA device cores scaling, can be greater than 1.
 If the `device-cores-scaling` parameter is configured as *S* and the `device-split-count` parameter is configured as *K*, then the average upper limit of sm utilization within **a period of time** corresponding to each vGPU is *S / K*.
 The sum of the utilization rates of all vGPU sm belonging to the same physical GPU does not exceed 1.